gurdaan/agentic-workflow/README.md

 - **Start New Chat**: Click "New Chat" button or use `Ctrl/Cmd + N`
 - **Send Messages**: Type your message and press Enter or click the send button
 - **Switch Chats**: Click on any chat in the sidebar to switch between conversations
-- **Toggle Theme**: Click the theme toggle button in the top-right corner to switch between light and dark modes

 ### Chat Management
 - **Rename Chat**: Click the edit icon next to active chat or double-click chat title